Impact of FBG feedback phase on laser dynamics

-In our experiment, the temperature of the Peltier is increased in steps of of $0.2^{\circ}$\,C from $10^{\circ}$\,C to $45^{\circ}$\,C to detune the Bragg wavelength in a range of $48.5$\,GHz with respect to the laser wavelength at threshold, as highlighted in Fig. 1(b).
+The Bragg wavelength of the FBG is temperature-controlled in a closed loop via a Peltier element (Thorlabs TECD14) combined with a $10$\,k$\Omega$ thermistor.
+The grating is positioned at different positions on the heater as illustrated in Fig. 1(a).
+In our experiment, the temperature of the Peltier is increased in steps of of $0.2^{\circ}$\,C from $10^{\circ}$\,C to $45^{\circ}$\,C to detune the Bragg wavelength in a range of $48.5$\,GHz with respect to the laser's emission wavelength, as highlighted in Fig. 1(b).
+As a result, the feedback strength varies with the VOA voltage, but also with the detuning due to the FBG reflectivity profile.
+In addition, the VOA response has a sigmoid shape as shown in the supplementary information: transmission is maximal slightly above 4V and minimal slightly below 1V.
+We show the estimated feedback ratio for the whole feedback loop as a function of detuning for 4 different VOA voltages in Fig. 1(b).
 In order to have a relatively high emitted power level, the injection current is set at $26$\,mA ($\sim 2.5 \times$the threshold current).
 The laser spectrum without feedback is shown in the inset of Fig. 1(c).
 The laser dynamics are characterized by the bandwidth at -$20$\,dB of the main peak evaluated based on optical spectral data as depicted in Fig. 1(c) for a broadened spectrum.
 The choice of this figure of merit is based on three important criteria: straightforward, systematic, and simple compared to the commonly used merits extracted from the time series processing.